graphile/graphile.github.io/src/pages/postgraphile/relations.md

 ## Relations

-We automatically discover relations between tables and add these to the generated GraphQL types so long as you use foreign keys.
+We automatically discover relations between tables by inspecting their foreign keys, and use this to build relations into the generated GraphQL schema.

+We can detect one-to-many and many-to-one relations.
+One-to-one and many-to-many relations are exposed in the same way but do not always give the best API currently.

+It's also possible to add constraints on one-to-many relations such as [filtering with a condition](/postgraphile/filtering/).

+### Example database schema
 ```sql
 create schema a;
 create schema c;